 The Majority Has Loss Track of Universal Principles

-It’s sad that the vast majority has lost track of the universal principles of health like fresh air, sunshine, exercise, moderation in all things, and dwelling on good things to name just a few of the many.
+It’s sad that the vast majority has lost track of the universal principles of health such as fresh air, sunshine, exercise, moderation in all things, and dwelling on good things to name just a few of the many.
 These principles are so simple.

 But society as a whole has been brain washed into thinking that for the most part health is beyond our control.
 (I realize sometimes it is.)
 But if you listen to your body and apply the principles of health — 99% of the time — you’ll probably make it just fine.

-Part of the Medical Profession’s Outlook – My experience.
+An Example of Some of the Medical Profession’s Outlook – My experience

 I’ll give you another example of how much of the medical profession would replace simple effective procedures with less effective complicated procedures.
 I experienced this first hand and can tell you that this account is 100% accurate and exactly as it happened.